 PSF Policy 3.1.1: Hillsborough County and the Hillsborough County School Board will coordinate during updates or amendments to the Hillsborough County's Comprehensive Plan and updates or amendments for long-range plans for School Board facilities.
-Amendments to the Public School Facilities Element will be initiated following the procedures of 5.1.1 of the Interlocal Agreement and amendments to the Capital Improvements Element to incorporate the School Board's adopted Work Program shall occur prior to December 1 of each year.
+Amendments to the Public Schools Facilities Element and amendments to the Capital Improvements Element to incorporate the School Board's adopted Educational Facilities Plan will be initiated following the procedures of 5.1.1Section 2 of the Interlocal Agreement-and amendments to the Capital Improvements Element to incorporate the School Board's adopted Work Program, shall occur prior to December 1 of each year.